Democrats push to extend control of House for two more years | Times Leader

 By ALAN FRAM

-WASHINGTON (AP) — Democrats pushed to seal control of the House for two more years Tuesday as they banked on their health care focus, dominant fundraising and broad suburban indignation with to make their majority in the chamber even larger.
+WASHINGTON (AP) — Democrats pushed Tuesday to cement control of the House for two more years with perhaps an even larger majority, banking on anxiety over the pandemic, suburban indignation with and a fundraising advantage.

+Over a dozen incumbents of both parties from safe districts were easily reelected as polls began closing in some eastern and Midwestern states.
+But early results weren’t conclusive yet in heatedly contested districts in Virginia, Georgia, Ohio and North Carolina.

-Republicans were hoping to oust some of the 29 Democrats in districts Trump won in 2016, mostly freshmen, in places like Iowa, Oklahoma City, Salt Lake City, rural New Mexico, upstate New York and Virginia.
+Republicans were hoping to oust some of the 29 Democrats in districts Trump won in 2016, mostly freshmen, in districts ranging from upstate New York to rural New Mexico.

 Both parties’ operatives agreed that the GOP was mostly playing defense and would be fortunate to limit Democratic gains to a modest single digits.
 Democrats control the House 232-197, with five open seats and one independent.
 It takes 218 seats to control the chamber.